Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

 Solutions must be identified modulo linearized gauge transformations

-The space of physical linearized fluctuations of $\Psi_\text{sol}$ is then given by the cohomology of $Q_{\Psi_\text{sol}}$ at ghost number $1$. \item{(2)} {\it Scattering amplitudes around the perturbative vacuum or a nontrivial solution}.
+The space of physical linearized fluctuations of $\Psi_*$ is then given by the cohomology of $Q_{\Psi_*}$ at ghost number $1$. \item{(2)} {\it Scattering amplitudes}.
 Computing scattering amplitudes generally requires fixing a gauge to determine the propagator.
-The most common gauge is {\it Siegel gauge}
+The most conventional choice is {\it Siegel gauge}

 where the propagator (around the perturbative vacuum) takes the form